 - X-ray.
 A bone with Paget's disease can usually be seen quite easily on an X-ray.
 The X-ray may be done if the disease is suspected by your doctor (if you have pain, etc).
 More often, it is seen by chance when an X-ray is done for another reason.

 - Bone scan.
-This may be done if an area of Paget's disease is found in one bone.
-This test involves an injection of a very small amount of a radioisotope (a radioactive chemical).
+If an area of Paget's disease is found in one bone, a bone scan may be done.
+The test involves an injection of a very small amount of a radioactive chemical (radioisotope).
 The radioisotope is taken up into bone but is much more readily taken up by areas affected by Paget's disease which have a high bone turnover.
 A scan then detects the level of radioactivity coming from each bone.
 High levels of radioactivity are found in affected bones.
 Therefore, this test can detect which bones are affected throughout the body.
 The radioactive chemical passes out of the body after a short time.

 - Blood tests.
 A chemical in the blood called alkaline phosphatase can be measured in a blood sample.
 Levels rise with increasing bone turnover.
 The level of alkaline phosphatase gives some idea of the activity of the disease and how extensive it is throughout the body.
 This blood test is also useful to see how well treatment is working.
 The level falls when treatment is working and the rate of bone turnover falls.
 The blood test may be advised every so often if treatment is given, to check that treatment is continuing to work.